usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/final-review.md

 ##### What type of late work can I submit with an extension?

-You can submit the same type of assignments as listed in the [non-review assignments](#non-review-assignments) category *and* you can also submit [project extra credit](#project-extra-credit) as well.
-You are encouraged to only work on extra credit if you are otherwise unable to obtain a passing grade.
+You can submit the same type of assignments as listed in the [non-review assignments](#non-review-assignments) category.

 ##### Can I get another code review after my final code review appointment?